Kuingsmile/PicList/README.md

 #### docker run

-Change the `./piclist` to your own path, and change the `piclist123456` to your own secret key.
+Change the `./piclist` to your own path, this is the path where you put your `config.json` file, and change the `piclist123456` to your own secret key.

 ```bash
 docker run -d \